Note

 ${{ runner.os }}-build-

-- name: Install GNU/Linux dependencies
+- name: Install Linux dependencies

 if: runner.os == 'Linux'